brunofarache/y3d/README.md

 <canvas id='y3d'></canvas>
 ```

-Create scene and camera objects and add an object to your scene:
+Create a scene and add a 3D object to it:

 ``` javascript
 YUI().use('y3d-scene', 'y3d-camera', 'y3d-geometry-box', function(Y) {